 Greta Byrum was the director of the Resilient Communities program at New America, and now serves as Senior Fellow and advisor to the Resilient Communities team at New America NYC.

-As director of the Resilient Communities program, Byrum led Resilient Networks for RISE : NYC, a project funded by New York City's Economic Development Corporation.
-Resilient Networks provides training, tools, and equipment to community organizations in six Sandy-impacted New York City neighborhoods so they can build storm-hardened local WiFi.
+As director of the Resilient Communities program, Byrum led Resilient Networks NYC, a project supported by New York City's Economic Development Corporation.
+Resilient Networks provides training, tools, and equipment to community organizations in five Hurricane Sandy-impacted New York City neighborhoods so they can build storm-hardened local WiFi.
 The project is based on Byrum's earlier field research in New York, the Gulf Coast, and the Silicon Valley region showing that in disaster and emergency situations, local residents and community media organizations are often the most critical first responders.

-Previously, Byrum provided leadership for the field team at New America's Open Technology Institute, co-developing and co-piloting the "Digital Stewardship" approach to community technology with partners in Detroit and Brooklyn.
-While at OTI, Byrum also produced a suite of recommendations for community-led broadband planning, developed an impact evaluation plan for the nationwide public-private partnership EveryoneOn, and contributed to evaluations of other broadband programs including Federal stimulus projects in Detroit and Philadelphia.
+Previously, Byrum provided leadership for the field team at New America's Open Technology Institute, co-developing the "Digital Stewardship" approach to community technology with partners in Detroit and Brooklyn.
+While at OTI, Byrum also produces a suite or recommendations for community-led broadband planning, developed an impact evaluation plan for the nationwide public-private partnership EveryoneOn, and contributed to evaluations of other broadband programs including Federal stimulus projects in Detroit and Philadelphia.

 Byrum's other activities include micro-radio broadcasting, poetry, and art.
 As co-creator of the curatorial team dBfoundation, she has exhibited in New York, Los Angeles, and around the world.
 She holds an MS in urban planning from Columbia University and an MFA in poetry from the Iowa Writers' Workshop.
-Greta is also a 2017 Loeb fellow with the Harvard Graduate School of Design, where she will focus on democratizing communication systems for communities negatively affected by climate change and systemic inequity.
+Greta was also a 2017 Loeb fellow with the Harvard Graduate School of Design, where she focused on democratizing communications systems for communities affected by climate change and systemic inequity.
 She current serves on the boards of the METRO New York Libraries Council and the New Harmony Earth Sanctuary.